ignaciocuello/ztacker/README.md

 # Ztacker
 **Ztacker** is a Tetris bot that uses ST/ZT stacking

-- Here's [Nullpomino](https://github.com/nullpomino/nullpomino) an open-source implementation of tetris, its pretty great.
+- Here's [Nullpomino](https://github.com/nullpomino/nullpomino) an open-source implementation of tetris, its pretty neat.
 ![](nullpo.gif)

 - Now here's Ztacker playing a quick game of tetris.